4th Nucleus Conference Programme

 The 4th NUCLEUS Conference will present the results from nearly three years of case studies and RRI test-beds designed to apply stakeholder-related approaches of Responsible Research and Innovation in real contexts.
 The programme is shaped so participants can explore new thinking and governance frameworks to help research institutions develop trust, engagement and innovation.

-Through practical cases shared by NUCLEUS partners, our Living Network, and other projects, participants will be presented with new approaches, and new tools to help them imagine new networks and ways of collaborating within their organizations.
+Through practical case-studies shared by NUCLEUS partners, our Living Network, and other projects, participants will be presented with new approaches, and new tools to help them imagine new networks and ways of collaborating within their organisations.

 Conference Day 1

 Thursday 11th October

 |9:30 – 9:40||Welcome from Professor Godfrey Baldacchino, Pro-Rector for International Development & Quality Assurance on behalf of the Rector Prof. Alfred Vella|